-Buying a home doesn't have to be as stressful as everyone makes it sound.
+Buying a home for the first time doesn't have to be as stressful as everyone makes it sound.
 Between your parents, friends, uncles, baristas, and everyone else in-between giving you advice from their experience, who do you listen to?
 Luckily our comprehensive guide cuts through the noise and jargon so you can shop with confidence.

 Check Your Credit Score